wagner89/CSSTalk/README.md

 Check out the following example: **https://jsfiddle.net/wagner89/ejqj23g1/4/**

 Play around changing the font-size for the `html` and the differnet `div`s.
-You can see that using `em` and `rem` give you control over how to scale in different environments.
+You can see that using `em` and `rem` give you control over how to scale globally or locally.
+A wonderful article on the subject is [this](https://webdesign.tutsplus.com/tutorials/comprehensive-guide-when-to-use-em-vs-rem--cms-23984) one.

 ### 2. Stacking contexts and Z-indexes
 #### (or why can't I see my element, part 1.)